exlskills/course-python-introduction/02_Logic/01_Learning Booleans/02_Multiple Statements/index.md

   # Add our condition (more than 3 letters or contains 's')
   if (len(word) > 5) or ('s' in word ):

+    # If it met our condition, print the word
     print(word)
 ```